MATH 220: Elementary Statistics. 3 CR.

 Topics in advanced mathematics or statistics which are not covered in the regularly offered courses.
 Offered only with approval of the department head; may be repeated for credit when course content changes.
 Prerequisite: Consent of the instructor.

-Topics have included Statistical Methods in Clinical Trials (SPG '12), Bayesian Statistics (FALL '09), Statistical Methods in Clinical Trials (SPG '11), Statistical Consulting (SPG '10 & '11), and Linear Statistical Models (SPG '08).
+Topics have included Statistical Methods in Clinical Trials, Bayesian Statistics, Statistical Methods in Clinical Trials, Statistical Consulting, and Linear Statistical Models.

 MATH 497-498: Independent Study.
 1-3 CR.